hustshawn/funds-crawler/README.md

 docker-compose -f docker-compose.dev.yml up docker-compose -f docker-compose.dev.yml exec crawler bash run.sh
 ```
 - Fund documents
-By default, the fund documents is running with the docker compose, and it will collect the docs info once the basic funds are crawled from above step.
-Or you can just mannualy trigger it by step into the docker container and run it.
+(By default, the fund documents is running with the docker compose, and it will collect the docs info once the basic funds are crawled from above step.
+Or you can just mannualy trigger it by step into the docker container and run it.)
 ```
 docker-compose -f docker-compose.dev.yml exec crawler bash python funds_crawler/docs.py
 ```

 - Chart Data
+(The crawler for chart data is implemented with asyncio/uvloop/aiohttp.)
 ```
 docker-compose -f docker-compose.dev.yml exec crawler python funds_crawler/async_chart_data.py
 ```